Crezalo/Kigzag-Webapp/README.md

 ### Frontend

-The frontend of Crezalo is built using [Next.js](https://nextjs.org/) with TypeScript.
+The frontend of Crezalo is built using [Next.js](https://nextjs.org/) with TypeScript and Tailwinf CSS framework for styling with flexibility and speed.
 This ensures a modern, scalable, and efficient development experience.

 ### Backend